Healthy Aging Starts in the Gut

 2. Avoid common probiotic depleters like sugary, processed foods, antibiotics in food and as medicine (unless absolutely necessary), and antibacterial cleaners.
 Whenever possible, opt for whole, organic foods and natural cleansers that won’t wipe out friendly microbes.

 3. Focus on feeding your probiotics.
 Once you have replenished the good bacteria in your gut, you want to give them what they need to thrive.
 Prebiotics are indigestible fibers that you can’t digest, but your mighty microbes love to eat!
-Bananas, onions, asparagus, and Jerusalem artichoke are great prebiotic sources.
+Bananas, onions, asparagus, and Jerusalem artichokes are great prebiotic sources, and an organic prebiotic powder supplement will really give your friendly flora a hearty meal.

 Emily Courtney is a Writer and Editor at Hyperbiotics and mom to two fun and active boys.
 Emily is passionate about natural wellness and helping others learn about the power of probiotics for vibrant health!
 For more ideas on how you can benefit from the power of probiotics and live healthier days, be sure to subscribe to our newsletter.